Crown Of Creation

 Early 1968 found the Jefferson Airplane releasing their fourth studio album, Crown Of Creation.
 It was their third excellent album in a row and represented a compromise of sorts between their last two releases.
 The album featured individual tracks that reflected the different personalities of the group members.
 Meanwhile, the music was both elegant and complex and quickly returned the Airplane to the upper reaches of the American charts.

-was almost the perfect release for 1968 and remains a wonderful snapshot of the era.
+Crown Of Creation was almost the perfect release for 1968 and remains a wonderful snapshot of the era.
 The writing and the musicianship, particularly the bass work of Jack Casady, was some of the best of the group’s career and the decade.

 I was a high school senior when this album was released, and for me at the time, it all flowed through Grace Slick: the power of her voice, the sexuality in her delivery, and the strength of her songwriting all combined to present an aura that would make her a memorable rock ‘n’ roll personality.
 While I have come to appreciate the other parts of this album, she still shines four decades later.